Creating AI photos or using AI technology for photo editing may seem like Sci-Fi, but it’s right here for all of us to use in 2023.

 Lensa is a photo editing app that uses AI to offer simple solutions for stunning results.
 For example, you can retouch a portrait with a single tap magic tool.
 Also, you can fine-tune the editing with sliders for coloring the lips, whitening the teeth, etc.

 You can also replace and blur the background, as well as edit the foreground and the background separately.
-It also has filters and frames to have fun with your images and create digital art.
+It also has filters and frames to have fun with your images and create digital art using the software.

 Lensa is available for iPhone and Android, and it’s free to download with in-app purchases that go from $1.99 to unlimited access at $49.99.